VILLASframework/documentation/node/formats/VillasBinary.md

 # Custom VILLAS Binary {#node-format-villas-binary}

-Simulation data is sent in UDP (or IP, or Ethernet) packets over standard IP / Ethernet networks.
-We designed a lightweight message format (or protocol) to facilitate a fast transmission.
+We designed a lightweight message format (or protocol) to facilitate a fast transmission with minimal (de-)serialization overhead.
 The on-wire format of the network datagrams is not subject to a standardization process.

 In constrast to the @ref node-format-villas-human format, this binary format is space efficient and commonly used for network communication.